-APS wishes to impose the demand charge under Rate Schedule RCT-2 to deal with its 13 problems.
-It does not detail what is included in the demand charge, but concedes that it is an 14 15 imperfect solution, App. p.
+APS wishes to impose a demand charge under Rate Schedule RCT-2 to deal with its problems.
+It does not detail what is included in the demand charge, but concedes that it is an imperfect solution, App. p.
 13. In addition, Mr. Miessner says the demand charge would be about 90% of the demand rate paid by a non-solar customer, see Exhibit 3, Attachment CAM 3, page 9.

-16 17 I was on the ECT-2 rate schedule prior to my switch to solar so I could use my 2012 experience to compute the savings from using solar under the proposed ECT-2 rate schedule.
-I 18 determined the impact it would have on an \$8,500 investment in a prepaid 20 year solar lease 19 that would replace 46% of my 2012 energy consumption.
-Using an assumed average annual 2% 20 21 APS rate increase, a conservative 5% rate of return based on liquid investment alternatives, 22 applicable income tax rates, and Mr. Miessner's conclusion that the demand charge kilowatts 23 under solar will be 90% of my non-solar experience in 2012, I found that it would take more than the 20 year lease term to reach break even.
-Larger systems would have a greater problem, and 24 25 owned systems have other costs that need to be recovered.
-I expect solar lessors would identify 26 additional problems.
+I was on the ECT-2 rate schedule prior to my switch to solar so I could use my 2012 experience to compute the savings from using solar under the proposed ECT-2 rate schedule.
+I determined the impact it would have on an \$8,500 investment in a prepaid 20 year solar lease that would replace 46% of my 2012 energy consumption.
+Using an assumed average annual 2% APS rate increase, a conservative 5% rate of return based on liquid investment alternatives, applicable income tax rates, and Mr. Miessner's conclusion that the demand charge kilowatts under solar will be 90% of my non-solar experience in 2012, I found that it would take more than the 20 year lease term to reach break even.
+Larger systems would have a greater problem, and owned systems have other costs that need to be recovered.
+I expect solar lessors would identify additional problems.

-I sense that the charge incorporates much more than costs of the solar customer Grid Support APS identified and, thus, would not be appropriate.
-See Attachment 1 hereto which compares energy usage by non-solar and solar customers using the Figure 2 graph in APS's Application, p.
+I sense that the charge incorporates much more than costs of the solar customer's grid uses APS identified and, thus, would not be appropriate.
+See Attachment 1 to this letter which compares energy usage by non-solar and solar customers using the Figure 2 graph in APS's Application, p.
 6. It shows solar customers have a much lower, and a significantly skewed, demand on the APS system further indicating the proposed ECT-2 demand charge is not suitable.
-(Shading was) added to enhance the comparison.)
+(Shading was added to enhance the comparison.)
 (Note that APS does not indicate which month its Figure 2 graph represents or explain how it varies during the year.)

-The current demand charge applies in the context of a significant, continuous usage of APS facilities over each day of the month.
+The current demand charge applies to a significant, continuous usage of APS facilities over each day of the month.
 Its use for solar customers is inequitable because of randomness in the setting of peak KW and the skewing in the solar use situation.
 In the case of solar, it will produce an unrepresentative peak for the month if there is one cloudy day.
 At other times it will be measured in the last 2 or 3 hours of the day when solar installations are producing little or no energy and will not be representative of the cost of the solar customer's overall usage of the APS system.

 Rooftop systems are generating power for the APS service area.
-The cost of providing this equipment is a capacity cost of the service area and should be taken into account in any solution relating to allocation of capacity costs that concern APS.
-Solar customers are already paying capacity costs by providing the solar generator.
-Adjustment of capacity is in the hands of APS.
-The legitimate area of inquiry with respect to solar customers is Grid Support costs.
+The cost of providing this equipment is a capacity cost of the service area and should be taken into account in any solution relating to any "cost shift" of capacity costs that concern APS.